lucabianchini/contacthub-sdk-java/README.md

 `sbt doc` will generate an HTML JavaDoc in `target/api`

 `sbt packageDoc` will package the javadoc files in a JAR file under `target`

+`sbt test` will run the tests.
+To run the tests you need a valid ContactHub account and a test workspace, refer to the notes in the [example](example) to set the correct environment variables.

 ### Immutables